igalgallo/yolo/explanation.md

 ###  5.Git workflow used to achieve the task.
 Git branch flow as shown below:

-Forking : the repository was forked and created a copy from original copy
+Forking : the repository was forked and created a copy from original copy.

 Cloning: the forked repository was  cloned to locat laptop.

-Commit: all changes made to code was commited to local repository
+Commit: all changes made to code was commited to local repository.

 Push: the changes commited pushed to remote repository

 ### 6. Successful running of the applications and if not, debugging measures applied.